Dark-Moon-X/DarkMoonV1.0.3/README.md

 [](#Install-the-project)Install the project:
 --------------------------------------------

-If you have downloaded the archive from Github, simply extract it and click on Linux.exe.
+If you have downloaded the archive from Github, simply extract it and click on the "Linux-compiled-files" directory and launch "Linux.exe"

 De-archiving and installation will be done without human intervention.